bobanetwork/boba_legacy/boba_community/hc-twitter/README.md

-# Turing KYC example
+# Turing Faucet

+Goerli deployment:
+* Helper contract deployed as `0xd7CcDeCE06b271667ce4de5931e67fc90E108283`
+* TwitterClaim contract deployed on `0x4E98bAbe5364452cD02FC8E0AD7d9E526B68a5D6`

 ## Basics

 Inside the folder, run `yarn install`.
 You will also need Docker.

 0. Make sure that your have *AWS SAM* installed.

 You can find instructions [here](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).
 Assuming you have the AWS CLI and have everything set up correctly, installing SAM should just take two commands.
 On a Mac with `homebrew`, for example,